recsyschallenge/2014/dataset/index.md

                 tweets.append((user_id, item_id, rating, scraping_time, json_obj))
         return tweets

 Here's a complete script reading the training set, _empty file and generating a solution file.
-Engagement is deterimend by the random generator.
+Engagement is determined by the random generator.
 This approach won't win the challenge, but it might serve as an example.

     import json
     import random